Five Signs That A Relationship Might Be Toxic

 4. Gaslighting

 Gaslighting is a form of emotional abuse intended to make the person being gaslit doubt their reality.
 The aim of gaslighting is for one partner to gain control and power over the other, or to cover up their own wrongdoing by confusing their partner and making them doubt their memories.
-It may also be sued to limit a partner engaging in their own solo activities.
+Toxic people may also use this method to stop a partner from engaging in their own solo activities.

 Some signs that your partner might be gaslighting you include intentionally confusing you, running hot and cold, including too many details, denying things that they said or did, lying, manipulating you, ignoring you, making you question yourself, and criticizing you or those who agree with you.
 If a person completely ices your viewpoint, this may be a sign of gaslighting.